VK (service): Litigation

-In 2008, the leading Russian television channel TV Russia (TV channel name RTR used in 1991–2002, then Russia 1) and television company VGTRK sued VKontakte (then VK) over unlicensed copies of two of its films which had been uploaded by VK users.
+In 2008, the TV channel Russia-1 and its owner VGTRK sued VK over unlicensed uploads of two of its films by VK users.
 In 2010, this dispute was settled by the Russian High Arbitration Court in favour of the social network.
 The court ruled that VK is not responsible for its users’ copyright violations, taking into account that both parties agreed with the technical possibility to identify the user who posted illegal content and who, consequently, must incur the liability.
 Another ruling early in 2012 went partially in favor of Gala Records (now Warner Music Russia), a recording studio, when the same court ordered VK to pay $7000 for not being active enough in regard to copyrighted materials.

 Efforts against copyright infringement

 VK offers a content removal tool for copyright holders.
 Large-scale copyright holders may gain access to bulk content removal tools.

-Since 2010, VK has also entered several partnerships with legal content providers such as television networks. and streaming providers.
-Most notably, the Video on Demand provider Ivi.ru that has secured licensing rights with all Hollywood majors in 2012.
+Since 2010, VK has also entered several partnerships with legal content providers such as television networks and streaming providers.
+The online video provider Ivi.ru secured licensing rights with major Hollywood film studios in 2012.
 These partnerships allow providers to remove user-uploaded content from VK and substitute it with legal embedded copies from the provider's site.
 This legal content can be either ad-sponsored, subscription-based, or free, depending on the provider's choices.
 VK does not display its own advertising in the site's music or video sections, nor in the videos themselves.
 In October 2013, VKontakte was cleared of copyright infringement charges by a court in Saint Petersburg.
 The judge ruled that the social network is not responsible for the content uploaded by its users.

 In November 2014, the head of the Roskomnadzor, Maxim Ksenzov, said that VKontakte would complete the process of legalization of the content at the beginning of 2015.
 At that time (November 2014), negotiations between major label companies and the social network VKontakte were ongoing.